 On the other hand, radiant heat is up and coming in its popularity thanks to its high levels of energy efficiency.
 Because of the way that heat is directly transferred in a radiant heat system, people do not have to worry as much about losing the heat that they are paying for.
 This consistency can be a huge advantage in the wintertime, when you want to count on your home being warm all the way through.
 The downside to radiant air or floor heating, is that because the panels are installed under floors or on ceilings, accessing them for repairs is a bit more difficult.

 The best overall choice might be a combination of both.
 If you are renovating a room, adding in floor heat can be an easy step to help improve heating in that room.
 You can still use your forced air system, but close off some vents to allow the air to be directed throughout the rest of the home.

 Whether you end up going with radiant heat or forced air, Total Home Supply has a wide selection of options so that you can ensure that your home is warm and toasty this winter.
-Browse our forced air furnaces, radiant floor heaters and infrared heating panels today and enjoy free shipping to anywhere in the contiguous United States.
+Browse our forced air furnaces and radiant floor heaters today and enjoy free shipping to anywhere in the contiguous United States.